JinhaKimGH/FlutterGoogleSignIn/README.md

-# Emerald Bank: Google Sign In
+# Apache Bank: Google Sign In

 A proof of concept Google Sign In application with Flutter.
 Uses the Google People API and google_sign_in package.